Substate/Substate/README.md

 }
 ```

-## 🎛 Sub-States
+## 🎛 Nesting

-Add other states alongside plain values to compose a state tree for your program.
+Add other models alongside plain values to compose a state tree for your program.

 ```swift
 struct Counter: State {